euc-dev/horizon-apis/docs/view/versions/7.13.0/vdi.infrastructure.DiagOperation.md

-Sends the diagnostic request to VMware Horizon Diagnostic Agent.
+Sends the diagnostic request to OmnissaHorizon Diagnostic Agent.

 Privileges